Marriage to a Mexican Citizen

 You must demonstrate to Mexican officials that they are not currently married to anyone else - either you have never been married or all divorces are finalized - that your identity is proven, and that you have never committed any crimes in Mexico.
 This is done by providing various documents including an Affidavit of Single Status to the Mexican government either in Mexico or via a Mexican embassy.

 If you want to bring your Mexican spouse or partner to live in Canada, you must then file a sponsorship application for them to become a permanent resident.
 If they would like to visit you in Canada while their application is in process, they must also apply for a visitor visa (until November 30, 2016, after which they will only need an eTA).
 For more information, please see our family sponsorship page and our visitor visa page.

 Mexican Marriage Basic Requirements

 If a Canadian Citizen plans to marry in Mexico, he/she must follow all the applicable rules and laws of Mexico.
 Only marriages performed by Civil Registry Officials (not religious officials) are considered legal and valid in Mexico.

 Canadian Citizens must have a valid Passport and their Tourist or Residence permits up to date with Mexican Immigration Authorities; you must also request from Mexican Immigration a marriage permit.
-Upon fulfillment of the above requirements, the marriage can be performed at the Civil Registry Office.
+Upon fulfilment of the above requirements, the marriage can be performed at the Civil Registry Office.